Welcome home: Take a look inside the new Mediclinic Stellenbosch

 “This is a first for Mediclinic,” says Van Zyl.
 “I think many people believed their only option was to travel overseas to receive these kinds of outcomes – and building the new multidisciplinary hospital has allowed us to focus this facility on orthopaedic and rheumatology treatments.
 We’ve had specialists, and sub-specialists, and now we have super-specialists, all dedicated to innovating in these fields for the benefit of our patients.
 The hope is that we will be able to compete in the global arena of specialist musculoskeletal surgery and care, but really, our aim is to achieve better clinical outcomes for our patients.”

 Two new facilities, risen from a shared spirit: to constantly improve for the sake of our patients.
 “We are very proud of what we have built here,” says Jonck.
 “But not because of how it looks or the statement it makes.
-We’re proud of what this hospital can do.”
+We’re proud of what Mediclinic Stellenbosch can do.”